Alan Feinstein (actor)

-Alan Feinstein (born 8 September 1941, New York City, New York) is an American actor.
+Alan Feinstein (born 8 September 1941) is an American actor.
 Early in his career, he was credited as Alan Yorke in 3 plays.

+Early life and career

+Feinstein grew up in Queens, New York and started acting as a senior in high school.
 He is noted for his 1983 award-winning stage performance in A View from the Bridge.
 From 1978-1979, he starred in the short lived QM Productions TV series The Runaways as Steve Arrizio, a former juvenile officer turned clinical psychologist who rescued runaway children from danger.

-His film credits include roles in Bad Girls Go to Hell (1965, credited as Alan Yorke), Looking for Mr. Goodbar (1977), The Two Worlds of Jennie Logan (1979), Knightrider (1982), Merchants of Venus (1998), and the television series Masada (1981) and The Paper Chase (1984).
+In 1979, Feinstein starred with Lindsay Wagner on the made-for-television drama film The Two Worlds of Jennie Logan.
+His other credits include roles the films Bad Girls Go to Hell (1965, credited as Alan Yorke), Looking for Mr. Goodbar (1977), Knightrider (1982), Merchants of Venus (1998), and the soap operas Falcon Crest and General Hospital.

+Personal life

 Feinstein dated actress Lana Wood for most of the 1980s.